 Making contacts in any industry is the beginning of your existence.
 However, the process is not as easy as you think it to be.
-To connect to various people of different positions takes years of hard work and networking.
+To connect to various people from different positions takes years of hard work and networking.

 A mentor has already been through the years of struggle and has innumerable contacts to provide you.
 The contacts of your mentor may help you in more ways than you can think.

 Now that you have learned about the advantages of job mentoring, let us have a look at the disadvantages.
-To make an appropriate decision regarding enrolling yourself into the mentoring program one must need to look at both the aspects.
+To make an appropriate decision regarding enrolling yourself in the mentoring program one must need to look at both the aspects.

 The Disadvantages of Job Mentoring:

 Job mentoring is indeed a helpful way, through which the employee, employer, and mentor develop.
 However, the cons of mentoring may not be ignored totally.